pahuber/PHRINGE/docs/input_files/configuration.rst

 Observatory
 ~~~~~~~~~~~~~~~~~~~
-The *observatory* key contains several other keys that are used to configure the observatory hardware.
+The ``instrument`` key contains several other keys that are used to configure the instrument.
 The key names, value types,
 accepted values and meanings are given in the table below:

-.. list-table:: Observatory Keys
+.. list-table:: Instrument Keys
    :widths: 26 7 20 7 40
    :header-rows: 1